Intrinsically disordered proteins: Prediction methods

 Determining disordered regions from biochemical methods is very costly and time-consuming.
 Due to the variable nature of IDPs, only certain aspects of their structure can be detected, so that a full characterization requires a large number of different methods and experiments.
 This further increases the expense of IDP determination.
 In order to overcome this obstacle, computer-based methods are created for predicting protein structure and function.
 It is one of the main goals of bioinformatics to derive knowledge by prediction.
 Predictors for IDP function are also being developed, but mainly use structural information such as linear motif sites.
 There are different approaches for predicting IDP structure, such as neural networks or matrix calculations, based on different structural and/or biophysical properties.

 Many computational methods exploit sequence information to predict whether a protein is disordered.
 Notable examples of such software include IUPRED and Disopred.
 Different methods may use different definitions of disorder.
 Meta-predictors show a new concept, combining different primary predictors to create a more competent and exact predictor.

 Due to the different approaches of predicting disordered proteins, estimating their relative accuracy is fairly difficult.
 For example, neural networks are often trained on different datasets.
 The disorder prediction category is a part of biannual CASP experiment that is designed to test methods according accuracy in finding regions with missing 3D structure (marked in PDB files as REMARK465, missing electron densities in X-ray structures).

+Disorder prediction can be more complicated for de novo-emerged and orphan proteins, which often lack detectable homologs and are generally shorter than "classical" proteins, reducing the reliability of predictors trained largely on conserved, globular proteins.
+Comparative benchmarks further show that structure/disorder predictors behave differently on de novo and random proteins than on conserved proteins, including different relationships between predicted disorder and confidence scores of 3D structure predictors, such as AlphaFold and ESMfold.